 The insurance plan year is from September 1 through August 31.
-Current employees can make changes in their insurance coverage during open enrollment each year or when they experience a qualifying event (e.g., marriage, divorce, birth).
-Detailed descriptions of insurance coverage, employee cost, and eligibility requirements are provided to all employees in a separate booklet.
-Employees should contact Human Resources at 254-697-3512 for more information.
+Current employees can make changes to their insurance coverage during open enrollment each year or when they experience a qualifying event (e.g., marriage, divorce, birth).
+Detailed descriptions of insurance coverage, employee cost, and eligibility requirements are provided to all employees each year